Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-01.md

 and memory.
 But modern techniques like structural sharing and persistent data structures let us avoid full copies most of the time.

-Also, garbage collectors are fast and optimized — in many cases you won't notice a significant performance hit from copying data.
+Also, garbage collectors are fast and optimized, in many cases you won't notice a significant performance hit from copying data.

 Structural sharing is where new versions of data structures share parts of the old versions that